mutonix/Vript/README.md

 - DISCLAIMER

 You are solely responsible for legal liability arising from your improper use of the dataset content.
 We reserve the right to terminate your access to the dataset at any time.
-You should delete the Vript/Vript-Bench dataset or Vriptor model if required.
+You should delete the Vript/Vript HardBench dataset or Vriptor model if required.

 This license is modified from the [HD-VG-100M](https://github.com/daooshee/HD-VG-130M) license.